GM appeals directly to employees as strike losses mount, riling UAW

 For temporary workers, GM said its offer would create a path to permanent employment and include a ratification bonus.

-"We have advised the union that it's critical that we get back to producing quality vehicles for our customers. ...
-Our offer builds on the winning formula we have all benefited from over the past several years."

-The UAW in a statement said GM was "playing games at the expense of workers" and accused the automaker of half-truths and "purposefully stalling the process to starve UAW-GM workers off the picket lines."
+The UAW in a statement said GM was "playing games at the expense of workers" and accused the automaker of "purposefully stalling the process to starve UAW-GM workers off the picket lines."

-"At every step of the way, GM has attempted to undermine the ongoing, good-faith efforts the UAW has made to end this strike," said the union, which added it continues to negotiate for a deal.
+"At every step of the way, GM has attempted to undermine the ongoing, good-faith efforts the UAW has made to end this strike," the union said.

+In a subsequently released video https://drive.google.com/file/d/1MygB9CMeLtbChEMx33U8XMG_y2T92bKc/view, the UAW's lead GM negotiator, Terry Dittes, said the union would bargain at the table and not through the media.
+"Let me be clear: the company's strategy of releasing half-truths does nothing to reach a final settlement."

+GM responded with a statement from its senior vice president of communications, Tony Cervone: "The goal of our communication has been to inform – not incite.
+We will continue to provide information in a straightforward, and importantly, factual way."

-GM Chief Executive Officer Mary Barra met on Wednesday with UAW President Gary Jones and lead GM negotiator Terry Dittes to urge a faster response by the union to the company's last offer.
+GM Chief Executive Officer Mary Barra met on Wednesday with UAW President Gary Jones and Dittes to urge a faster response by the union to the company's last offer.

-One of the five issues the committees are discussing is the fate of four U.S. factories that GM has indicated could close; another is future technological changes to production, according to the UAW letter.
+One of the five issues the committees are discussing is the fate of four U.S. factories that GM has indicated could close, according to the UAW letter.
+Other issues include future technological changes to production and the fate of the UAW-GM joint training center.
 Dittes said he did not know when the issues would be resolved, suggesting a final deal may not be close.

 UAW workers are concerned that as GM shifts to more electric vehicles it will require fewer workers, and that workers in battery production plants may earn less than those at existing transmission plants.